Sylvia Hatchell

-Sylvia Rhyne Hatchell (born February 28, 1952) is a former American women's basketball coach, who last coached for the University of North Carolina at Chapel Hill and was the fifth with the most career wins in NCAA women's basketball history, behind former Tennessee coach Pat Summitt, Stanford coach Tara VanDerveer, and UConn coach Geno Auriemma.
+Sylvia Rhyne Hatchell (born February 28, 1952) is a former American women's basketball coach, who last coached for the University of North Carolina at Chapel Hill (UNC) and was the fifth with the most career wins in NCAA women's basketball history, behind former Tennessee coach Pat Summitt, Stanford coach Tara VanDerveer, and UConn coach Geno Auriemma.
 She competed with USA Basketball as the head coach of the 1994 Jones Cup Team that won the gold in Taipei.
 Hatchell was inducted into the Women's Basketball Hall of Fame in 2004.

 On April 2, 2019, Hatchell and three assistants were placed on administrative leave following accusations of racially insensitive remarks and forcing players to play while injured.
 She resigned as North Carolina's head coach on April 18, 2019.

 College

 Hatchell graduated from Carson–Newman College with a BS degree in physical education in 1974.
 She completed her master's degree the following year at the University of Tennessee.